-August 15th was the birthday of Scottish poet, writer and playwright (15 August 1771 – 21 September 1832) Scott was a 1st Baronet who wrote poems and historical novels.
+August 15th was the birthday of Scottish poet, writer and playwright (15 August 1771 – 21 September 1832).
+Scott was a 1st Baronet who wrote poems and historical novels.
 He has the distinction in being the first english language author to achieve international fame in his own lifetime.
-Rob Roy, Ivanhoe and the Lady of the Lake still remain classics both in English and Scottish literature.
+Rob Roy, Ivanhoe and the Lady of the Lake still remain classics I both English and Scottish literature.

 Here it is read beautifully!

 O young Lochinvar is come out of the west,

 Through all the wide Border his steed was the best;

 And save his good broadsword he weapons had none,

 He rode all unarm’d, and he rode all alone.

 So faithful in love, and so dauntless in war,